logo

 Operator

 Welcome to Dole PLC's first quarter 2025 earnings conference call and webcast.
 Today's conference is being broadcast live over the internet and is also being recorded for playback purposes.
 Currently, all participants are in a listen-only mode.
 After the speaker's presentation, there will be a question and answer session.
-For opening remarks and introductions, I would like to turn the call over to the head of with Dole PLC, James O'Regan.
+For opening remarks and introductions, I would like to turn the call over to the Head of Investor Relations with Dole PLC, James O'Regan.

 speaker